Is this high-quality heating oil?

 TheOilClub.com ensures you that they do not sell or distribute their customer list.

-What should I do if I have no heat or am out of oil?
+What should I do if I am out of oil or have no heat?

 There are several things you should do to make sure your family is safe and secure:

-What does “normal weather and operational conditions” mean?
+What does “abnormal weather and operational conditions” mean?

-- Poor driving conditions caused by rain, snow, wind, ice, sleet, ect.
+- Poor driving conditions caused by rain, snow, wind, ice, sleet, etc.

 - Weather conditions that slow delivery times such as snow or ice on the ground and in driveways and parking lots, wind and temperatures that cause equipment slowdowns.